ManasesLovera/parqueatebien/README.md

 5. DELETE / -> `"/ciudadanos/{licensePlate}"`:
     - This will take the licensePlate from the endpoint, and if it exists, it will delete it, if not, it will show an error message.

+6. PUT / -> `"/ciudadanos/updateStatus"`:
+    - This endpoint is for updating the status of the citizen, you must send a json object with this format:
+    ```json
+    {
+        "LicensePlate": string,
+        "Status": string, // Only: "Reportado", "Incautado por grúa", "Retenido", "Liberado"
+    }
+    ```

+### Endpoints for Users: